Skip to content

 With an enticing lineup of live shows, BBQs, bingo and more, even the pickiest in your family will be please!

-2. Holiday RV Village
+2. Holiday RV Park & Resort

 While the options are endless on site, but its proximity to Orlando, Florida lends itself to perfect day trips to take with the whole family!
 You can visit everything from Universal Studios, which is only 40 miles away, to Busch Gardens, 85 miles away.
 However far you’re willing to travel, your family is sure to have a fun-filled summer day.
 Other Orlando attractions nearby: